 Zachary Migliorini

-I previously worked an 8 month full-time internship at Thomson Reuters, but have been working in an unrelated field since then.
+I previously worked a one year full-time software engineering internship at Thomson Reuters, but have been working in an unrelated field since then.

 Technical Skills